Welcome to Foundry Research!

 Corinne Tallon

-Research Operations LeadCorinne brings ten years of experience in health research.
+Research Operations LeadCorinne brings over ten years of experience in health research.
 She is passionate about working with others to create and leverage evidence that supports health systems improvements for young people and their families.
 She loves supporting others to pursue their passion in research and believes that the world of research can offer amazing opportunities for anyone and everyone to get involved and find answers to their most burning questions.

 Corinne started her research journey in clinical research before completing a Master of Public Health at Simon Fraser University and turning to applied research in mental health and substance use.
+She joined the Foundry Central Office team in 2018.

 Corinne loves to spend time with family and friends and enjoys going on adventures with her husband, their son, and their black lab Shilo.